PubInv/freespireco/README.md

 Without Freespireco, no nation will be completely legally empowered to meet shortages in respiration equipment.

 Without Freespireco, the tremendous humanitarian effort of 2020 to address ventilator shortages will be largely lost.

 Without Freespireco, research may continue on respiration support devices but it will be harder for teams to obtain, synergize, and reuse through sharing knowledge and technology.

 Without Freespireco, many business opportunities would be closed.
-Large businesses will have to duplicate research effort rather than compose existing systems into markerable devices.
+Large businesses will have to duplicate research effort rather than compose existing systems into marketable devices.
 Small businesses will face high barriers to entry in designing and obtaining regulatory approval for devices.

 ## The Components of the System Ventilation Pieces